grnwood/sfcc-stuff/README.md

 A few tools.

+## sfcc-partners.py
-#Tired of going to the Salesforce Marketplace to look for a cartridge?
+### Tired of going to the Salesforce Marketplace to look for a cartridge?
-##If you don't want to use the only page on the internet (since pre Frontpage Extensions) that does not have a search capability, use this.
+### If you don't want to use the only page on the internet (since pre Frontpage Extensions) that does not have a search capability, use this.

 This will give you a quick way to see if it's worth even looking.